ljvmiranda921/pyswarms/README.rst

     import pyswarms

-Suppose you want to find the minima of :math: `f(x) = x^2` using global best PSO, simply import the built-in :code:`pyswarms.utils.functions.sphere_func()` and the necessary optimizer:
+Suppose you want to find the minima of :math:`f(x) = x^2` using global best PSO, simply import the built-in sphere function, :code:`pyswarms.utils.functions.sphere_func()`, and the necessary optimizer:

 .. code-block:: python